JUCO World Series

 The JUCO World Series is an annual baseball tournament held across three divisions of National Junior College Athletic Association baseball.
 Taking place in late May and early June each year, it determines the junior college baseball national champions.
-The first year in which the World Series was played across three separate divisions was 1993.

-NJCAA Playoff Format
+NJCAA playoff format

 The NJCAA baseball playoff format for reaching the JUCO World Series is generally the same for all divisions, regions, and districts with few exceptions.
 The postseason begins with a Region Sectional.
 This is a best-of-three series against another team from the region.
 Oftentimes the top eight seeds in a given region will be seeded one through eight.
 With this being the case, the number one team would face the number eight seed in the first round and so on.
 The four winners of these opening round series then advance to the Region Championship.
 The Region Championship is a four team double elimination tournament that determines the winners of each of the NJCAA's twenty-four regions.
 Each of the Region Champions then advances to the District Championship.
 The District Championship is generally a three-game series contested between two region champions to determine who receives that district's bid to the JUCO World Series.
 In Divisions I and II, the ten district champions continue on to the JUCO World Series where a double elimination tournament decides that year's national champion.
 In Division III, the seven district champions plus an at-large selection, a runner-up from one of the district championships, reach the JUCO World Series and play a double elimination tournament to determine the national champion.